 Measurements & ratios

-The typical ratio is one teaspoon per 250mls for hot brews or two teaspoons per 250mls for iced brews.
-As an example, a one litre teapot will need around four teapots of tea to make a hot tea.
+The typical ratio is 1 teaspoon per cup for hot tea, or two teaspoons per cup for iced tea.
+So, a 1 litre teapot will need around 4 teaspoons of tea for a hot brew.

 Like it nice and strong?
 Instead of brewing for longer, add an extra teaspoon and brew for the recommended time.

 If you’re adding milk to your black tea, brew for the longest recommended time.
-Remember, save your milk for black teas – most white, green and herbals are best served straight up!
+Remember, save your milk for black teas – most whites, greens and herbals are best served straight up.